-As part of Cork University Business School’s commitment to supporting students through the pandemic, the CUBS annual Postgraduate Research Symposium was organised online this summer.
+As part of Cork University Business School’s commitment to supporting students through the pandemic, a seminar series ran throughout the autumn semester and the CUBS annual Postgraduate Research Symposium moved to a virtual event format.

 Designed to showcase the cutting-edge research being undertaken by postgraduate students at CUBS, this year’s symposium saw 18 speakers deliver 15-minute papers across four themed panels.

 Timely and informative, among the topics discussed at the research symposium were entrepreneurship, regional innovation, sustainability and organisational culture.

 Speaking after the event, Professor Stavroula Leka, Director of Postgraduate Research at CUBS, said that “we aimed to create multidisciplinary sessions showcasing how CUBS researchers approach broad thematic areas while at the same time promoting further inter- and multi-disciplinary research”.

 The annual event, which is organised in collaboration with the CUBS Postgraduate Research Committee, provides a mechanism to support students, and their supervisors, and develop high-quality research.

 This year, the symposium also acted as a platform for Dr Sean Lucey to describe how postgraduate research aligns with the College of Business and Law Research Strategy, and for Professor Mathias Beck and Dr Ioannis Skevas to discuss publication strategies with students.

 Apart from promoting postgraduate research, the symposium typifies the range of study being undertaken at the Business School.
 A facet highlighted by the contrasting nature of the studies being pursued by winners of the best paper award - a prize that was split between Mary Brennan and Chris Moran this year.